-The canal links a diverse cross-section of London’s attractions.
-From the colourful collection of narrowboats at Little Venice basin in Maida Vale, it runs on through Regent's Park.
-Here it is overlooked by a vast aviary - part of London Zoo.
-In Camden, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London's alternative culture.
+Visiting the Regent's Canal is like stepping into a hidden world.
+From the colourful collection of narrowboats at Little Venice it runs on through Regent's Park, where it is overlooked by London Zoo's vast aviary.
+In Camden Town, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London's alternative culture.

-After Camden, there are quieter reaches, but the canal is still at the heart of a vibrant cultural scene.
+After the buzz of Camden there are quieter reaches, but the canal is still at the heart of a vibrant cultural scene.
 As it continues towards the East End, it passes close by many small independent art galleries and studios, displaying exciting and cutting-edge work.

 The Regent's Canal finally joins the River Thames at Limehouse Basin, always busy with boats of all kinds.Boating